-- (1) This section applies if, immediately before the commencement- - (a) an application has been made under the repealed regulation, section 24(1);18 and - (b) a transfer has not been issued under that section. - (2) The principal who received the application must comply with repealed regulation, section 24(2) despite its repeal.
+- (a) an application has been made under the repealed regulation, section 24(1); and - (b) a transfer has not been issued under that section. - (2) The principal who received the application must comply with repealed regulation, section 24(2) despite its repeal.